The first 2023 cohort of the ambassador program will begin in January.

 - use storytelling to develop connection between people and the issues we face, and

 - understand the people and the motivations behind their position.

 Students attending the Doha Debates on loss of trust in institutions during the 2019 Paris Peace Forum

 Why are we doing this?

-In order to accelerate the change needed to solve global challenges, we need all hands on deck; youth from all around the world need to come together to collaborate and think differently than prior generations.
-Young leaders must 1) learn and build from the collective creativity and expertise of movers and shakers from around the world, 2) leverage the power of diverse perspectives and 3) ignite our capacity for collective action.
+In order to accelerate the change needed to solve global challenges, we need all hands on deck: Youth from all around the world need to collaborate and think differently than prior generations.
+Young leaders must 1) learn and build from the collective creativity and expertise of movers and shakers from around the world, 2) cultivate advanced skills in dialogue facilitation and consensus building, 3) leverage the power and intelligence of diverse perspectives and 4) ignite our capacity for collective action.